 - Apply the formula: Average consumption (W) = battery energy (Wh) / usage time (h)

-- Check the energy (Wh) of the External Battery.
+- Check the energy (Wh) of the external battery.

-- Calculate the energy to use the computer and/or to recharge its battery, depending on the type of external battery:
+- Calculate the energy required to use the computer and/or to recharge its battery, depending on the type of external battery:

-- AC external battery: Useful energy = External battery energy x 0.6141
+- AC power bank: Useful energy = Power bank energy x 0.6141

-Calculate laptop battery life
+Calculate the laptop's battery life

 - Laptop battery removed: